nodejs/Release/README.md

 period of 18 months from the date it enters LTS coverage.
 Following those 18 months of active support, the major version will transition into "maintenance" mode for 12 additional months.

+The exact date that a release stream will be moved to LTS, moved between LTS modes, or deprecated will will be chosen no later than the first day of the month.
+If it is to be changed, it will be done with no less than 14 days notice.

 Given this schedule, there will be no more than two active LTS releases at any given time, overlapping for a maximum period of six months.